insideout/ai/_posts/_archive/2020-01-28-us-army-develops-ai-facial-recognition-protection.md

 ---
 category: news
 title: "US Army develops AI facial recognition protection"
-excerpt: "A team from Duke University, led by electrical and computer engineering faculty members Dr. Helen Li and Dr. Yiran Chen, has created a system which, it is hoped, will be able to mitigate cyberattacks against the military's facial recognition applications.
-The US Army uses facial and object recognition technologies to train artificial ..."
+excerpt: "The US Army uses facial and object recognition technologies to train artificial intelligence (AI) systems used in unmanned aerial vehicles (UAVs), surveillance systems, and more.
+However, it is a little concerned that if a hacker gets into facial ..."
 publishedDateTime: 2020-01-28T09:29:00Z
 webUrl: "https://www.fudzilla.com/news/ai/50195-us-army-develops-ai-facial-recognition-protection"
 type: article